 Note: The second year credits are critical in building a plan for your alternate major.
 You can work towards any alternate major.
 Please note that the Durham Campus offers different majors than the Peterborough campus.
 All students are strongly encouraged to meet with an academic advisor to map out your course selection, and plan for an alternate major.
 Students with transfer credits should meet with an academic advisor prior to selecting their courses as you may need a summer course in addition to a full course load in year 2.

-completed the generalist requirements for year 1 and 2 (these courses will be used in the calculation of the minimum 70% cumulative average.
-For students with transfer credits, the average will be calculated using the courses they have taken at Trent).
+- from years 1 and 2, completed the admission requirements for the professional years (these courses will be used in the calculation of the minimum 70% cumulative average.
+For students with transfer credits, the average will be calculated using the courses they have taken at Trent);

-If students are applying with more than 10.0 credits, the best 8.0 credits that meet the generalist requirements (6.0 generalist credits and 2.0 elective credits), plus the 2.0 SWRK credits, will be used in the calculation of the average.
+- If students are applying with more than 10.0 credits, the best 8.0 credits that meet the admission requirements for the professional years (6.0 social science/humanities credits and 2.0 elective credits), plus the 2.0 SWRK credits, will be used in the calculation of the average.

 Students applying to the Professional Years may only be admitted for the beginning of third year (September).
 Students will be charged an application fee to apply for the Professional Years.
-Students will submit a supplemental application that includes a list of their employment, volunteer, and extracurricular experiences, as well as a short critical thinking essay.
+Students will submit a supplemental application (usually due around March 1) that includes a list of their employment, volunteer, and extracurricular experiences, as well as a short critical thinking essay.
 Admission will be competitive with a very limited number of spaces available (30 spaces on each campus – Peterborough or Durham).
 We anticipate the acceptance average will be much higher than the minimum 70% average, which is required to be considered.
-The full admissions’ criteria and instructions for applying to the Professional Years are available on our website.

 All successful applicants to the Professional Years are required annually to obtain and pass a Criminal Record Check with Vulnerable Sector Screening.
 A student with a criminal record that is unacceptable to a placement agency may be unable to complete the program.